Infant Jesus of Prague: Devotion

 Prague is one of the major pilgrimage centers in Central Europe, with the Prague church housing the Infant Jesus statue offering regular Mass in Czech, Spanish, Italian, English and German languages.
 The Feast of the Infant Jesus of Prague celebrates the mystery of the Incarnation, and is observed on 14 January.

 Each year on the first Sunday of May, a coronation feast and 45-minute public procession with a copy of the statue takes place amid a sea of devotees and tourists.
 The first procession, initiated by the counts of Martinice, took place in 1651; the statue of the Infant Jesus travelled from one Prague church to another.
 The newest crown was donated by Pope Benedict XVI during his visit to Prague in 2009.

 The 1984 miniseries Teresa de Jesús shows Teresa of Ávila with a statue in a number of scenes.
 As novice mistress, Therese of the Child Jesus placed the statue in the novitiate at Lisieux, because she knew the many blessings the Divine Child brought to the Carmelite novices in Prague when it was placed in their midst.

 Statuettes of the Infant Jesus are placed inside many Catholic churches, sometimes with the quotation, "The more you honour me, the more I will bless you."

 In Ireland, the statue is popular and is called "Child of Prague".
 A wedding gift of a statue of the Child of Prague is particularly auspicious.
 Irish brides hoping for good luck and good weather on the wedding day ritually place a copy of the statue outside their homes.
 Devotion to the Child of Prague and belief in its power to influence the weather is still strong in many parts of Ireland.
-It is also common to see the Child of Prague displayed in the window of houses in some of the older parts of Dublin and the practice of putting it out in the hedge or burying it in the garden as a solicitation for good weather is widespread across Ireland.
+It is also common to see the Child of Prague displayed in the window of houses in some of the older parts of Dublin and in many towns across the country.
+The practice of putting it out in the hedge or burying it in the garden as a solicitation for good weather is widespread across Ireland.

 Statues of the Infant of Prague have been consecrated in churches of the U.S. states of Oklahoma, Connecticut and Michigan.